apache/openwhisk/docs/actions.md

   }
   ```

-  In the result, you see that the lines are sorted.
+  In the result, you see that the lines are sorted, this is the result of the last action in the sequence.

+  The first action in the sequence receives the parameters of the invocation, the JSON object return from the first action becomes the input
+  parameters to the second action, if you already defined default parameters for the second action those will also be passed, take into account
+  that the ouptut of the first action can replace any of the default parameters in the second action.

   **Note**: For more information about invoking action sequences with multiple named parameters, see [Setting default parameters](./actions.md#setting-default-parameters)

 ## Creating Python actions